wschella/mu-search/README.md

 }
 ```

 Note that if you want to prepare indexes for all user profiles in your application, you will have to provide an entry in the `eager_indexing_groups` list for **each** mutation of authorization groups and variables.
 For example, if you have an authorization group defining a user can only access the data of his company (hence, the company name is a variable of the authorization group), you will need to define an eager index group for each of the possible companies in your application.
-Another option, if the data allows to, is using [additive indexes](#additive-indexes).

 #### Additive indexes
 Additive indexes are indexes per authorization group where indexes are combined to respond to a search query based on the user's authorization groups.
 If a user is grantend access to mulitple groups, indexes will be combined to calculate the response.
 The additive indexes mode can only be enabled if the content of the indexes per authorization grouph are mutually exclusive.
 Otherwise, the search response will contain duplicate results.